 CDC recommends all travelers avoid non-essential international travel.

-The College will limit all non-essential business travel.
-Please secure approval from your supervisor before making business travel plans.
+The College will continue to prohibit all non-essential business travel.
+Please secure approval from your supervisor before making essential business travel plans.

 The following principles and priorities guide the approach to campus visitors: